How to Communicate When Others Can’t Imagine Your Symptoms

 Introducing the Idea of "Constraints"

-A more effective way to communicate medically complex experience is to shift from sensations to constraints.
+One useful way to communicate medically complex experience is to shift from sensations to constraints.

 A constraint is a predictable, reproducible boundary: